 As we made our way from the Canadian border through rural Washington, our car aimed somewhere between Seattle and Spokane, we put our trust in Google to take us to Gamble Sands along the shortest route possible.
 We exited the main highway when instructed, up a winding secondary road along the sandy bluffs of the Columbia River Valley.
 After a few minutes of gentle climbing, we were told to take a right turn down what appeared to be the secondary road’s secondary road.
 We maintained our faith in Google and enjoyed the solitude of the route with no other human activity in sight, only evidence of it left behind as we passed enormous roadside stacks of Gebbers Farms apple boxes.

-At no point did it really feel like we were about to stumble upon a golf course, but once we did, it was impossible to imagine that anything else had ever been there.
+At no point did it feel like we were about to stumble upon a golf course, but once we did, it was impossible to imagine that anything else had ever been there.

 Gamble Sands was built in 2014 by the Gebbers family, who have been growing fruit in the region since 1900.
 They wanted to diversify their small community of Brewster, and even though they aren’t big golfers themselves, they saw the value that golf can bring to a community.
 Turns out, they had perfect land for a golf course — pure sand bluffs overlooking the Columbia River Valley.
-The arid climate and nutrient-lacking sand make it a perfect site for fescue, which tends to thrive in areas where other grasses might struggle.
+The arid climate and nutrient-lacking sand make it an ideal site for fescue, which tends to thrive in areas where other grasses might struggle.
 The place was meant for links golf.

-The Gebbers family hired renowned Scottish golf course architect, David McLay-Kidd, to bring their idea to life.
+The Gebbers family hired a renowned Scottish golf course architect, David McLay-Kidd, to bring their idea to life.
 They knew this golf course couldn’t just be good, it needed to be great to make their quaint slice of rural Washington a golf destination.
 They put their complete trust in Kidd to craft the layout.
 Besides a two million dollar budget, they imposed no limitations or preconceptions of what it was supposed to be.
 According to Kidd, at no point during the process did they ever question one of his decisions.

 And Kidd delivered.